-Own up if your wrong.
+Own up if you’re wrong.
 If you take responsibility for your actions, let the other person know that you accept responsibility but now you need their help to make things better.
-Even if you don’t think you’re wrong, tell them that it’s posssible that you are mistaken.
-You can ask them to review the situation and possible solutions with you – because in the end, you both really have the same goal – to get out of that situation with the least amount of damage.
+Even if you don’t think you’re wrong, tell them that it’s possible that you are mistaken.
+You can ask them to review the situation and possible solutions with you – because, in the end, you both really have the same goal – to get out of that situation with the least amount of damage.

 There are a few other techniques I have found to be very effective in resolving conflicts.
 Many fall into the category of ‘Things I learned in Kindergarten’ but once you hit your professional life, those rules seem to get ignored.

 Try to get to Yes.
-In my office we go to great lengths not to burn anyone.
-The only time I won’t try and find a work around to a problem is when it is blatant and looks like a mistake.
+In my office, we go to great lengths not to burn anyone.
+The only time I won’t try to find a workaround to a problem is when it is blatant and looks like a mistake.
 This isn’t about proving who is wrong or right.
 Since we tend to work with the same 50+ contractors and our projects tend to be desirable to build (and I hope own) I find that I rarely have the problem of assigning fault to a situation unless things get really messy.
 Contractors don’t bring up the little issues, they know what we want or what we need and they get it dealt with without coming to me.
-Since I know that sort of problem soving goes on, if and when something does come my way, I find a way to work with the contractor and situation.
+Since I know that sort of problem-solving goes on, if and when something does come my way, I find a way to work with the contractor and situation.